Fly to Croatia

 Soparnik is a typical Croatian flatbread that is filled with Swiss chard or onions and topped with chopped garlic and olive oil.
 It is absolutely delicious.
 What I said earlier about just eating bread and olive oil?
 Well, I think I would be pretty happy just eating Soparnik for the rest of my life.

-Arancini, otherwise know as sugared orange or lemon peel, is very popular dessert and/or a pick-me-up snack.
+Arancini, otherwise know as sugared orange or lemon peel is a very popular dessert and/or a pick-me-up snack.

 For dessert, try rozata, a dessert native to the Dubrovnik area, which is similar to a custard or flan.

 Croatia’s geography is diverse.
-Near the Bosnian and Herzegovina border, some of the mountains in the Dinaric Alps reach elevations of up to 6,000 feet (over 1800 metres).
-The flat lands of Slavonia are where the Danube, Drava, Kupa and Sava rivers cross the country.
+Near the Bosnian and Herzegovina border, some of the mountains in the Dinaric Alps reach elevations of up to 6,000 feet (over 1800 meters).
+The flatlands of Slavonia are where the Danube, Drava, Kupa, and Sava rivers cross the country.
 The coastline offers thousands of islands and inlets, perfect for cruising in and out of.
-Many parts of the shoreline rise dramatically from the vivid blue waters, where thousands of stone walls criss cross the landscape.
+Many parts of the shoreline rise dramatically from the vivid blue waters, where thousands of stone walls criss-cross the landscape.
 It is incredible to look at those walls and think that they have been there for hundreds, and perhaps some cases, thousands of years.

 Croatia has a wealth of flora and fauna, with new species discovered in recent years.
 The climate along the coast is mild and usually with plenty of sunshine.
 Unfortunately, when I was there, there was unusually high rainfall that lasted several days, but even in the rain, it was still beautiful.
 The waters along the coast offer tons of scuba and snorkeling spots.
 There are also many forests inland and thousands of caves to explore.
 In the winter, there are mountain ranges to ski, although from what I heard, many Croatians prefer to travel to Bosnia or Switzerland for ski trips.

-Croatia’s economy is considered a “high income economy” by the United Nations, although it is a relatively cheap country to visit for westerners.
-Tourism is an important sector of the economy, and has been since the end of the war in 1995.
+Croatia’s economy is considered a “high-income economy” by the United Nations, although it is a relatively cheap country to visit for westerners.
+Tourism is the most important sector of the economy and has been since the end of the war in 1995.
 In recent years with the added fame of the Game of Thrones Series being filmed in Dubrovnik.

-Marine tourism, meaning boat charters and cruises, are especially popular.
-There are many beautiful islands to explore including Hvar, Vis and Bisevo, which has a famous, partially underwater cave that glows blue known as the blue grotto.
+Marine tourism, meaning boat charters and cruises, is especially popular.
+There are many beautiful islands to explore including Hvar, Vis, and Bisevo, which has a famous, partially underwater cave that glows blue known as the blue grotto.